rjanapa/rjanapa/Dropbox.md

 <b>Metadata Servers</b>: Servers that facilitate updating metadata about files and users.
 Metadata servers will keep metadata of files updated in a SQL or NoSQL database

-<b>Synchronization Servers</b>: Mechanism to notify all clients whenever an update happens so they can synchronize their files.
+<b>Synchronization Servers</b>: Synchronization mechanism to notify all clients whenever an update happens so they can synchronize their files.
 Synchronization servers handle the workflow of notifying all clients about different changes for synchronization.

 <b>Component Design</b><br>